sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightradar24.md

 `fr24feed` is a FlightRadar24 client program to securely transmit ADS-B and Mode S data to the commercial entity FlightRadar24.

-[@mikenye](https://github.com/mikenye) created a docker image [`ghcr.io/sdr-enthusiasts/docker-flightradar24`](https://github.com/sdr-enthusiasts/docker-flightradar24) that contains `fr24feed` and all of its required prerequisites and libraries.
+We've created a docker image [`ghcr.io/sdr-enthusiasts/docker-flightradar24`](https://github.com/sdr-enthusiasts/docker-flightradar24) that contains `fr24feed` and all of its required prerequisites and libraries.

 ## Getting a Sharing Key